confluentinc/ksql/docs/reference/user-defined-functions.md

 a value of type `List<T>`, the type referred to by the schema provider method is the type `T`, not the type `List<T>`.

-For dynamic UDAFs, the methods `aggregate` or `map` may depend on the input SQL type.
+For dynamic UDAFs, the `aggregate` or `map` methods may depend on the input SQL type, so implementations of the `Udaf` interface override some of the following three methods:
-Given this, implementations of the `Udaf` interface override some of the following three methods `initializeTypeArguments(List<SqlArgument> argTypeList)`, `getAggregateSqlType()`, and `getReturnSqlType()`.
+`initializeTypeArguments(List<SqlArgument> argTypeList)`, `getAggregateSqlType()`, and `getReturnSqlType()`.